 ....

-Next, you want to create permanent file storage for your database data.
-This is because the Docker instance does not have persistent storage for any information when the container no longer exists (by default).
+Next, you want to create permanent file storage for your database data, as the Docker instance doesn’t have persistent storage for any information when the container no longer exists (by default).

-For our example, we will use the current node filesystem as a volume, but it’s better to use a StorageClass suitable for database operations.
+For our example, we will use the current node filesystem as a volume, but it’s better to use a StorageClass suitable for database operations, such as standard, gp2, or cloud provider-specific dynamic provisioners that support replication and IOPS optimization.

 First, we define the configuration for the PersistentVolume: